-- (iv) a lease- - (A) that was sold under section 238 (1) (c) but the contract of sale was rescinded or otherwise ended before the lease was granted under the contract; and - (B) for which not less than the market value was paid for the subsequent direct sale; - (d) a lease prescribed by regulation. - Note 1 This section has extended application (see s 450 and s 451). - Note 2 Dealings with concessional leases and rural leases, which are not restricted by this section, are restricted under s 265 and s 284. - (2) This section does not apply in relation to the following leases: - (a) a concessional lease; - (b) a rural lease. - (3) If this section applies to a lease, the planning and land authority must tell the registrar-general that it applies. - Note If the planning and land authority tells the registrar-general that this section applies to a lease, the registrar-general must include a memorial in the register to that effect (see Land Titles Act 1925, s 72D). - (4) If a memorial stating that this section applies to the lease is included in the register under the Land Titles Act 1925, the lessee, or anyone else with an interest in the lease, must not, during the restricted period for the lease, deal with the lease without the written consent of the planning and land authority under section 252.
+- (ii) a single dwelling house lease, other than a single dwelling house lease prescribed by regulation; or - (iii) a lease- - (A) that was offered for sale under section 238 (1) (a) or (c) but not sold; and - (B) for which not less than the market value was paid for the subsequent direct sale; or - (iv) a lease- - (A) that was sold under section 238 (1) (c) but the contract of sale was rescinded or otherwise ended before the lease was granted under the contract; and - (B) for which not less than the market value was paid for the subsequent direct sale; - (d) a lease prescribed by regulation. - Note 1 This section has extended application (see s 450 and s 451). - Note 2 Dealings with concessional leases and rural leases, which are not restricted by this section, are restricted under s 265 and s 284. - (2) This section does not apply in relation to the following leases: - (a) a concessional lease; - (b) a rural lease. - (3) If this section applies to a lease, the planning and land authority must tell the registrar-general that it applies.

+Note If the planning and land authority tells the registrar-general that this section applies to a lease, the registrar-general must include a memorial in the register to that effect (see Land Titles Act 1925, s 72D).

+R105 19/11/21 (4) If a memorial stating that this section applies to the lease is included in the land titles register, the lessee, or anyone else with an interest in the lease, must not, during the restricted period for the lease, deal with the lease without the written consent of the planning and land authority under section 252.